-It is a commitment that allows church leadership to determine a budget for the coming year.
+It is a commitment -- your estimate of giving -- that allows church leadership to determine a budget for the coming year.
 Pledging is also a response to God’s call and abundance in our own lives: it is a statement of thanksgiving.

 Anyone and everyone!
-In particular, YOU can make a pledge to Good Shepherd!
+In particular, YOU can estimate an amount of giving for 2021 to Good Shepherd!

 Don’t the contributions made in the weekly offering cover our expenses?